nsudhanva/hashnode/clb4hbqk7000308js9civ764u.md

-# Should We Allow Students to Use GPT-3 For Their Assignment?
+# Should We Allow Students to Use GPT-3 For Their Assignments?

 A generative AI language model is a deep learning-based tool used to generate human-like text, usually using the initial text as a prompt.
 These systems are also known as universal language models.
 The most popular one among these tools is called GPT-3 or Generative Pretrained Transformer 3.
 It uses a state-of-the-art neural network, popularly known as transformers.
 These can be considered a probabilistic model that predicts the next word in a sentence given the words that precede it.